 Gear Noise & Vibration: Why it is Important - Plus Cheat Sheet

-It with this paradox in mind that the Gear Noise & Vibration cheat sheet has been compiled.
+It with this paradox in mind that the Gear Noise & Vibration cheat sheet has been compiled as part of a Rotating Machinery Diagnostics Series.
 The intention is to provide a condensed and accessible summary explanation of gear noise & vibration, as well as the relations between commonly observed mechanical faults, noise sources and the GMF & GNF.

 The sheer number of combinations and arrangements of gears is nothing short of incredible, being limited only by the ingenuity and creativity of the gear design engineer.
 As such, we restrict ourselves here to only the simplest cases of greatest applied interest, and which are known to occur most commonly during operation.